ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 During 2025, [DizzyOracel](https://osu.ppy.sh/users/32159666) delivered an impressive performance as a Beatmap Nominator.
 Despite joining BN only fairly recently, starting in May 2025, he managed to nominate an outstanding total of 107 beatmaps in a shorter time frame than other nominators.

 Throughout the year, DizzyOracel showed no hesitation in nominating a wide range of maps, from easy and accessible maps to more challenging ones, as well as other unconventional picks.
 He also actively supported the mappers who were ranking their maps for the first time, helping more people take their first steps into osu!catch mapping.
-This proactive approach played a significant role in osu!catch gaining 37% more ranked maps in 2025 compared to the previous year.
+This proactive approach played a significant role in osu!catch gaining 37% more Ranked maps in 2025 compared to the previous year.

 Now established as an Elite Nominator, DizzyOracel's future contributions to the osu!catch community are highly anticipated.

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/spectator.jpg)](https://osu.ppy.sh/users/702598)